 Avoiding run-to-empty scenarios that destroy customer loyalty

 For companies selling consumables, the worst case scenario is a customer running out of that consumable at a crucial time.
-The consequences of which could range from an annoying inconvenience to a life threatening situation e.g. heating oil deliveries in Chicago during the next Polar Vortex.
-A "run-to-empty" scenario is massively damaging for your customer and your company alike.
+The consequences of which could range from an annoying inconvenience (running out of printer ink) to a life threatening situation (heating oil deliveries in Chicago during a Polar Vortex).
+A “run-to-empty” scenario is massively damaging for your customer and your company alike.

-There is an opportunity for companies that regularly supply consumables to customers to leverage IIoT (Industrial Internet of Things) remote monitoring to mitigate this scenario, and to learn more about their customer’s consumption habits.
+With the IIoT (Industrial Internet of Things) there is real opportunity for companies that regularly supply consumables to customers to leverage remote monitoring to mitigate this scenario, and to learn more about their customer’s consumption habits.

 Reshaping the idea of customer service